Part 10 - Linear Programming: The Simplex Method

 Firstly, let’s recap the setting we are working with.

-Recall: Linear Program on Standard Form
+Recall (Linear Program on Standard Form)

-An LP on standard form is, $$ \begin{align*} \min \ & \mathbf{c}^T \mathbf{x} \newline \text{subject to} \ & A \mathbf{x} = \mathbf{b} \newline \ & \mathbf{x} \geq \mathbf{0} \end{align*} $$ where $A \in \mathbb{R}^{m \times n}$, $\mathbf{b} \in \mathbb{R}^m$, $\mathbf{c} \in \mathbb{R}^n$ and $\mathbf{x} \in \mathbb{R}^n$.
+min cTxsubject to Ax=b x0\begin{align*} \min \ & \mathbf{c}^T \mathbf{x} \newline \text{subject to} \ & A \mathbf{x} = \mathbf{b} \newline \ & \mathbf{x} \geq \mathbf{0} \end{align*}

 Note

-We will also assume that $\mathrm{rank}(A) = m, m \leq n$ and $\mathbf{b} \geq \mathbf{0}$.
+We will also assume that rank(A)=m,mn\mathrm{rank}(A) = m, m \leq n and b0\mathbf{b} \geq \mathbf{0}.

-Recall the standard form polyhedron $P = \{\mathbf{x} \in \mathbb{R}^n \mid A \mathbf{x} = \mathbf{b}, \ \mathbf{x} \geq \mathbf{0}\}$.
-A point $\bar{\mathbf{x}}$ is called a basic feasible solution (BFS), if,
+Recall the standard form polyhedron P={xRnAx=b, x0}P = \{\mathbf{x} \in \mathbb{R}^n \mid A \mathbf{x} = \mathbf{b}, \ \mathbf{x} \geq \mathbf{0}\}.
+A point xˉ\bar{\mathbf{x}} is called a basic feasible solution (BFS), if,

-1. $\bar{\mathbf{x}}$ is a basic solution, i.e., $A \bar{\mathbf{x}} = \mathbf{b}$ and the columns of $A$ corresponding to the non-zero components of $\bar{\mathbf{x}}$ are linearly independent,
+1. xˉ\bar{\mathbf{x}} is a basic solution, i.e., Axˉ=bA \bar{\mathbf{x}} = \mathbf{b} and the columns of AA corresponding to the non-zero components of xˉ\bar{\mathbf{x}} are linearly independent,

-2. $\bar{\mathbf{x}} \geq \mathbf{0}$
+2. xˉ0\bar{\mathbf{x}} \geq \mathbf{0}

 Note